Making the most of RDMW-2022

 Nighttime maps show expected skywave coverage patterns.
 These represent the standard SS+6 (sunset plus 6 hours at the transmitter site), 50% signal probability of 0.1mV/m (40 dBu) field strength.
 Note also that nighttime reception of signals out to and beyond the depicted pattern is very possible, and in fact quite likely for a skywave signal.
 The maps represent a signal strength at the fringe level.
 We chose this signal level to give a good representation of what is possibly received by most DXers on an average evening.
 For skywave signal maps, predicted signal levels are calculated in accordance with current FCC or ITU methods of recent years (1999 onward).

 As of 2019, the skywave calculation has been totally overhauled and enhanced to more reflect actual signal expectations across the U.S. at night.
 The fact of life is that pattern overlay occurs on many frequencies.
-A Dxer can often separate overlaping signals using directional receing aerials.
+A DXer can often separate overlapping signals using directional receiving aerials.
 Simply select the plots you want to analyze.
 Check the checkbox to turn off all plots.
 Click any station flag and check the box to plot that station then click

 You will occasionally see a skywave plot which looks much smaller than surrounding plots.
 This is a case where the station’s skywave signal did not meet the mV/m threshold (0.1 mV/m).
 The groundwave plot level is substituted in this case.
 The station does in fact have a skywave component, however small, it will be measurably less than the 0.1 mV/m level (very weak).
 It may be receivable!